DanielSagiv/theone_server/docs/MD_files/COE-EVENT-MANAGEMENT-ENHANCEMENT.md

 }
 ```

+**Note**: If neither `preserve_seats` nor `seat_preferences` are provided (e.g., mobile app flow), the system will automatically use COE preferences (if available) to select seats using `selectSeatsByBudgetAndCapacity`.
+This ensures seamless seat selection when replacing events.

 **Functionality:**
 - Validate COE exists and is in 'draft' status
 - Validate old event exists in COE
 - Validate new event exists and is available
 - Remove old event and associated seats/upgrades
+- Seat selection logic (in order of priority):
-- If `preserve_seats: true`, attempt to find matching seats in new event
+  1. If `preserve_seats: true`, attempt to find matching seats in new event by seat code
-- If `preserve_seats: false` and `seat_preferences` provided, select new seats using existing seat selection logic
+  2. If `preserve_seats: false` and `seat_preferences` provided, select new seats using existing seat selection logic (`selectSeatsByBudgetAndCapacity`)
-- If no preferences, remove seats (user can select manually later)
+  3. **Fallback**: If neither `preserve_seats` nor `seat_preferences` provided (e.g., mobile app flow), automatically select seats using COE preferences:
+     - Calculate budget being released from old event seats (sum of `event_price` from old seats)
+     - If COE has stored preferences with original budget:
+       - Calculate available budget: `Original budget - Current subtotal + Old event budget`
+       - This ensures the new event can use the budget that was freed from the old event
+     - If no original budget stored, use the old event budget as minimum available budget
+     - Extract `party_size` from COE preferences (defaults to 2 if not available)
+     - Use `selectSeatsByBudgetAndCapacity` with calculated available budget to auto-select seats
+     - This ensures seamless experience when replacing events from mobile app and proper budget allocation
+  4. **Critical Fallback**: If all seat selection methods above fail to find seats (e.g., budget constraints prevent selection, all seats filtered out, etc.), select any available seat(s) from the event:
+     - This ensures events always get seats if any are available in inventory, regardless of budget constraints
+     - Selects the first available seat(s) that meet capacity requirements (party_size)
+     - Uses COE preferences for party_size, or defaults to 2 if not available
+     - Only applies if there are actually available seats in the event (status === 'available')
+     - Prevents events from being added to COE without seats due to budget calculation issues or filtering problems
 - Recalculate COE totals
 - Return updated COE